Step by Step Guide to Buying a House

-- Agree the contract
+Step 5: Agree the contract

 Contracts and queries about the contracts will now go back and forth between solicitors.
 The two solicitors exchange letters, known as ‘missives’, where both parties negotiate on the terms of sale.
 Once all the terms have been agreed, this is the ‘conclusion of missives’, and the purchase becomes a binding contract.
 Both parties are now legally committed to the sale.

-No money is paid at this stage unless it’s a new-build property, in which case a deposit may be required.
+No money is paid at this stage unless it’s a new-build home, in which case a deposit may be required.
 Your solicitor will check the title deeds and talk you through any ‘title burdens’ – conditions attached to owning the property ranging from where you can park to more serious restrictions on how the property can be used and altered.

-Solicitors and searches
+Step 6: Solicitors and searches

 Solicitors, or conveyancers, complete all the legal tasks relevant to the purchase of a property.
 They make offers for property on your behalf, draw up and assess contracts, provide legal advice, deal with the Land Registry, sort out payment of Lands and Buildings Transaction Tax and oversee the transfer of cash to buy a house.
 They also conduct searches on properties to make sure there are no planning or local issues that might affect the value of the property.
 They can do this before you make an offer, although some solicitors will charge for these regardless of whether you are successful in your bid or not.

-- Completion of the mortgage and the sale
+Step 7: Completion of the mortgage and the sale

 If everything has gone to plan, your mortgage advisor will contact the lender and finalise the mortgage.
 You will also transfer your deposit funds to your solicitor a few days in advance of the sale.